dome9/cloud-bots/README.md

 # CloudBots
 Auto remediation & automation bots for AWS.

-This solution is meant to be used in conjunction with Dome9's Continuous Compliance Engine to remediate issues that are uncovered.
+This solution is meant to be used in conjunction with Dome9's Continuous Compliance Engine or AWS GuardDuty to remediate issues that are uncovered.

 Table of Contents